 - Provide support during criminal justice system proceedings.

-A petition must be filed at the Lamoreaux Justice Center or the Anaheim Family Justice Center to request a court order which will prohibit contact between you and your abuser.
-DVAP Victim Advocates are trained to assist victims in preparing all paperwork necessary to present your request to the Court.
-The following are examples of typical orders for relief:
+A petition must be filed at the Lamoreaux Justice Center or the Orange County Family Justice Center to request a court order which will prohibit contact between you and your abuser.
+DVAP Victim Advocates are trained to assist victims in preparing all paperwork necessary for a Domestic Violence or Elder/Dependent Adult Abuse Protective Order to present your request to the Court.
+The court can order a restrained person to:

 Lamoreaux Justice Center (714) 935-7956